C-T2M: Ablations

 A rate of 4x gives the lowest reconstruction error and the highest per-clip code diversity, while remaining within the codebook utilisation range of 2x and 8x.
 We adopt 4x as the body VQ-VAE for the decoupled pipeline.
 2x is retained for variants in which the language model benefits from a denser token stream.
 At 16x the model collapses on reconstruction: with only four tokens per 64-frame clip, the encoder runs out of latent slots before it can capture motion detail.

-compression rate frames per token val recon. loss ↓ codebook usage ↑ unique codes per clip ↑
+compression frames / token val recon. loss ↓ codebook usage ↑ unique codes / clip ↑

 2x20.0730.6839.8